BigBoyMarky/CS490/assignment2/edu/purdue/cs490/README.md

 ReliableBroadcast
 ------------------
+According to the assignment, we're supposed to have a class that implements ReliableBroadcast that pushes notifications to the Client.

+The ChatClient must implement the BroadcastReceiver interface, and should not poll the channel for messages.
+Instead, once the ReliableBroadcast object rbdelivers, the ChatClient calls the receive() method and displays it to the users.

+Messages must be converted from String to Message objects...

+public class ReliableBroadcaster implements ReliableBroadcast {
+	public void init(Process currentProcess, BroadcastReceiver br)
+	{
+		/*
+		how do I init a process?
+What do you want me to initiailize? well since my ChatClient is both my process and receiver, there's no need for 2 separate parameters... but what do I initialize?
+		well, what do I need in a Reliabelbroadcast
+		I need a data structure,
+		*/
+	}
+	public void addMember(Process member)
+	{
+	}
+	public void removeMember(Process member)
+	{
+	}
+	public void rbroadcast(Message m)
+	{
+	}
+}
+public class BestEffortBroadcaster
+{
+	ChannelInterface channel;
+	public BestEffortBroadcaster()
+	{

+	}
+	public void bebroadcast(Message m)
+	{
+		for(int i = 0; i < )
+	}
+}

+void receive message m()
+{
+}

 * Well, we know that a ChatClient is a Process.

 * Might need to change the parameters of ChannelInterface's methods to fit Message